brunacaricio/landing-page/README.md

 Welcome!
 This is a landing page for The Odin Project.
-It is a simple page built using HTML and CSS.
+It is a simple - yet responsive and clean - page built using HTML and CSS.

 🔗 Live Demo
 You can view the live demo of the landing page here: https://brunacaricio.github.io/landing-page/